elbrodelche/making-sense/README.md

 ##  Docker (database)
 1. Install **Docker** on your machine
 2. Run `docker-compose up -d` in a terminal on the project root.
-This will start 3 containers:
+This will start 1 container:
     - database(PostgreSQL) container;

 ## Start Demo